What is Port Conveyance?

 What is the Port Conveyance Program?

 The Port Conveyance Program is designed to temporarily transfer the use and management of excess Federal property to States and local governments for the purposes of port development, port expansion, and operation of port facilities.
-The first conveyance transfer was to the Port of Benton, Richland, Washington in September of 1996.
-Since the program’s inception, the Maritime Administration has conveyed thousands of acres to State and local governments in support of port facilities.
+Since the program’s inception, the Maritime Administration has conveyed nearly three thousand acres of property to State and local governments in support of port facilities.

 How does it work?